 – Humility saves.

 Though greeted in pomp with palms and hosannas, see how Jesus comes riding a donkey, not a chariot, not a high horse, but a donkey!
 If it were today, Jesus hailed as king, comes not in a limousine, but a bike, not a Harley-Davidson big bike, but a pedal bicycle!
 His triumphal entry was in humility, not just into Jerusalem, but into human life itself.
 The King of kings was born in a manger.
 St Paul describes his kenosis – He emptied himself, though God, He took the form of man.
 All his life, Jesus lived in humility, not only at the beginning nor the end, but all through life, with nothing to lay down his head, dying in the most shameful and painful execution at the cross, giving up His spirit, and finally, as if to top it all, buried in a borrowed grave.
 In death, he was stripped of everything- his ultimate emptying of self.
 His humility shows that his power is nothing compared to anything earthly.

 Jesus did not just watch humanity suffer.
 Jesus joined in our human suffering and turned it into a saving act.
 He endured the worst that humanity can do to one another.

 Let us feel how the Lord accompanies us all through life and covers us with His prayers to sustain us in our faith, especially in challenging times, so we too, with Him, can cry out to God, “Father, into your hands I commend my spirit.”
 Not only to end the rigors of suffering but to begin anew our life in God.
 May we never become a cross to one another but instead, take it as our cross to lead each other to Christ who suffers for and with us for our salvation.

-In solitude, let us continue to journey to Easter in these final days of the Sacred Season of Lent.
+In deep solitude, let us continue to journey to Easter in these final days of the Sacred Season of Lent.